Home » Calculating Loss of Earning Capacity

 Education, Licenses, Certifications

-A claimant’s education and professional qualifications also plays an essential role.
+A claimant’s education and professional qualifications also play an essential role.
 Education, professional training, and opportunities for career growth all share a strong correlation.
-Therefore, the forensic must consider these when calculating lost earning capacity damages.
+Therefore, the expert forensic must consider these when calculating lost earning capacity damages.

 Example: